lrusso/TinyMCEChartPlugin/README.md

-# Tiny MCE Chart Plugin
+# TinyMCE Chart Plugin

+TinMCE Chart Plugin.
+Stores the chart data in the Alt attribute and uses Chart.js for rendering.

 ## Demo: